 Conserving farmland helps safeguard the soil, landscapes, biodiversity, and habitats that are hard to recreate once lost to development.

-• Gladstone Land has currently pledged approximately 950 acres of its farmland in the Chesapeake Bay Region across three separate agricultural conservation programs: Maryland Agricultural Land Preservation Foundation, Maryland’s Rural Legacy Program, and Delaware’s AgLands Preservation Program.
+- Gladstone Land has currently pledged approximately 950 acres of its farmland in the Chesapeake Bay Region across three separate agricultural conservation programs: Maryland Agricultural Land Preservation Foundation, Maryland’s Rural Legacy Program, and Delaware’s AgLands Preservation Program.
 All three programs are designed to preserve highly-productive farmland, enhance the natural landscape, and protect both the Chesapeake Bay and the surrounding environment.

-• In order to preserve and ensure our land continues to be used for agricultural purposes, we have committed over 50,000 acres, including over 20,000 acres in California, to certain land conservation contracts.
+- To preserve and ensure our land continues to be used for agricultural purposes, we have committed over 50,000 acres, including over 20,000 acres in California, to certain land conservation contracts.

 Our Ethics